New Orleans Public Corruption Attorneys

 Strategic Defense of Public Corruption and Bribery Allegations

 Of course, prompt intervention is just the first step in a comprehensive defense strategy.
-From determining the source of the allegations against you to negotiating with prosecutors and, if necessary, presenting your case to a jury at trial, our attorneys provide strategic defense representation for all stages of the federal prosecutorial process.
+From determining the source of the allegations against you to negotiating with prosecutors and, if necessary, presenting your case to a jury at trial, our New Orleans public corruption attorneys provide strategic defense representation for all stages of the federal prosecutorial process.
 We tailor our representation to the specific factual circumstances at hand, and we emphasize efficiency in order to resolve our clients’ cases as quickly and quietly as possible.

-We represent public officials and private citizens in New Orleans facing federal investigations, grand jury subpoenas, and criminal prosecution for allegations of:
+Our New Orleans public corruption lawyers represent public officials and private citizens in New Orleans facing federal investigations, grand jury subpoenas, and criminal prosecution for allegations of:

 - Receiving a bribe by a public official (18 U.S.C.
 Section 201(b)(2))